Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/enterprise-support/receiving-help-from-github-support/providing-data-to-github-support.md

 ---
 title: Providing data to GitHub Support
-intro: 'Since {% data variables.contact.github_support %} doesn''t have access to your environment, we require some additional information from you.'
+intro: "Since {% data variables.contact.github_support %} doesn't have access to your environment, we require some additional information from you."
 redirect_from:
   - /enterprise/admin/guides/installation/troubleshooting/
   - /enterprise/admin/articles/support-bundles/